lustre-labs/lustre/pages/guide/01-quickstart.md

 > guides we'll see how this can be used to pass in configuration or hydration
 > data when your app starts.

-The core of every Lustre application is its `Msg` type and update function.
+The core of every Lustre application is its `Message` type and update function.
 By looking at these, we can get a holistic understanding of how our application works by seeing up-front all the different ways the outside world can affect changes to our model.